 The rise in heart disease is partly driven by recent guidelines that changed the definition of high blood pressure.

 A behavior that’s highly associated with causing heart disease is smoking.
-While some groups have seen a great decline in cigarette smoking, it is not consistent across the board, CNN reports.
+While some groups have seen a great decline in cigarette smoking, it is not consistent across the board, CNN reported.

 "Substantially higher tobacco use prevalence rates are observed in American Indian/Alaska Natives and lesbian, gay, bisexual, and transgender populations, as well as among individuals with low socioeconomic status, those with mental illness, individuals with HIV who are receiving medical care, and those who are active-duty military," the report notes.

-The report includes a new recommendation that adults get at least seven hours of sleep per night to promote optimal health, CNN notes.
+The report recommends at least seven hours of sleep every night for adults' optimal health, CNN reported.

 Three additional highlights of the report include:

 • Heart and blood vessel disease is linked to one of every three deaths in the United States, killing more Americans than all cancer and respiratory diseases combined.